Caye Caulker, Belize – second biggest Barrier Reef in the world, juicy stakes in Wish Willy and Rastafarian magic muffins.

 Some other importances and curiosities:

 After breakfast is time to sunbathe on the concrete… aaa, the beach, I mean.
 The walk is short but it is impossible to get there without anyone bothering you.
 Most locals, day and night, are drunk and stoned, hang around the corners doing nothing while observing the passers by.
 There is nothing wrong with this, of course, but they constantly shout and tease you, especially the girls.
 If for some reason, you don’t reply, they get angry and offended.
-After 5 days, they are unbearably annoying but we are buddies with some of them already, so they don’t even bother (that much) except with ocasional high five.
+After 5 days, they are unbearably annoying.
+Luckily, we are buddies with some of them already, so they don’t even bother (that much) except with ocasional high five.

 Because tomorrow is the day we leave Caye Caulker and going to the old capital – Belize City, we need to organize the logistics of the trip.